Mohawk people: Beaver Wars

-In the seventeenth century, the Mohawks encountered both the Dutch, who went up the Hudson River and established a trading post in 1614 at the confluence of the Mohawk and Hudson rivers, and the French, who came south into their territory from New France (present-day Quebec).
+In the seventeenth century, the Mohawk encountered both the Dutch, who went up the Hudson River and established a trading post in 1614 at the confluence of the Mohawk and Hudson Rivers, and the French, who came south into their territory from New France (present-day Quebec).
 The Dutch were primarily merchants and the French also conducted fur trading.
-During this time the Mohawks fought with the Huron in the Beaver Wars for control of the fur trade with the Europeans.
+During this time the Mohawk fought with the Huron in the Beaver Wars for control of the fur trade with the Europeans.
 Their Jesuit missionaries were active among First Nations and Native Americans, seeking converts to Catholicism.

 In 1614, the Dutch opened a trading post at Fort Nassau, New Netherland.
-The Dutch initially traded for furs with the local Mahican, who occupied the territory along the Hudson River.
-Following a raid in 1626 when the Mohawks resettled along the south side of the Mohawk River, in 1628, they mounted an attack against the Mahican, pushing them back to the area of present-day Connecticut.
+The Dutch initially traded for furs with the local Mohican, who occupied the territory along the Hudson River.
+Following a raid in 1626 when the Mohawks resettled along the south side of the Mohawk River, in 1628, they mounted an attack against the Mohican, pushing them back to the area of present-day Connecticut.
 The Mohawks gained a near-monopoly in the fur trade with the Dutch by prohibiting the nearby Algonquian-speaking peoples to the north or east to trade with them but did not entirely control this.

-European contact resulted in a devastating smallpox epidemic among the Mohawks in 1635; this reduced their population by 63%, from 7,740 to 2,830, as they had no immunity to the new disease.
-By 1642 they had regrouped from four into three villages, recorded by Catholic missionary priest Isaac Jogues in 1642 as Ossernenon, Andagaron and Tionontoguen, all along the south side of the Mohawk River from east to west.
+European contact resulted in a devastating smallpox epidemic among the Mohawk in 1635; this reduced their population by 63%, from 7,740 to 2,830, as they had no immunity to the new disease.
+By 1642 they had regrouped from four into three villages, recorded by Catholic missionary priest Isaac Jogues in 1642 as Ossernenon, Andagaron, and Tionontoguen, all along the south side of the Mohawk River from east to west.
 These were recorded by speakers of other languages with different spellings, and historians have struggled to reconcile various accounts, as well as to align them with archeological studies of the areas.
 For instance, Johannes Megapolensis, a Dutch minister, recorded the spelling of the same three villages as Asserué, Banagiro, and Thenondiogo.
 Late 20th-century archeological studies have determined that Ossernenon was located about 9 miles west of the current city of Auriesville; the two were mistakenly conflated by a tradition that developed in the late 19th century in the Catholic Church.

 While the Dutch later established settlements in present-day Schenectady and Schoharie, further west in the Mohawk Valley, merchants in Fort Nassau continued to control the fur trading.
 Schenectady was established essentially as a farming settlement, where the Dutch took over some of the former Mohawk maize fields in the floodplain along the river.
 Through trading, the Mohawk and Dutch became allies of a kind.